Random unitaries, Robustness, and Complexity of Entanglement: Results

 Changing the cooling procedure, e.g. modifying the temperature gradient in terms of the MC steps, would yield slightly different results for the averaged final entanglement entropy.
 Nevertheless, the scaling of robustness with system size $N$ behavior looks ubiquitous and not influenced by these choices.

-These different entanglement behaviors, although all considered states share the same statistic for the entanglement spectrum, can be easily explained.
+Thus, though all considered initial states share largely the same initial statistic for the entanglement spectrum, we see very different behaviors under the cooling evolution.
+This fact indicates that the reduced density matrix eigenvalue statistics are not sufficient to completely capture the underlying complexity of entanglement, in the sense of its robustness~\cite{Yang2017, True2022}.
+However, the various phenomenologies can be explained easily.
 Let us start by considering the FM and PARA phases.
 Both phases present a finite energy gap that separates the ground states from the overlying excited states.
-Therefore, the ground states can be obtained starting from their relative classical points ($\lambda = 0 $ for the PARA phase and $ \lambda = - \infty $ for the FM phase) using a quasi-adiabatic continuation process~\cite{Hastings2005}.
-This process generates an entanglement of local nature that can be easily removed by an entanglement-cooling algorithm such as the one used in our article~\cite{Hamma2016}.
-However, the two classic points present a notable difference.
-In fact, in the case of the paramagnetic phase, the classical ground state is single, and therefore the local entanglement generated by the adiabatic continuation process is the only one present in the system.
-Therefore, at the end of the cooling process, the residual entanglement is almost zero.
-On the contrary, in the classical ferromagnetic point, the ground state is doubly degenerate.
-Adding a small transverse field breaks the symmetry by selecting a particular global superposition, giving life to a state that is nothing different from a GHZ state~\cite{Maric2022_bis}.
+Therefore, the ground states can be obtained starting from their relative classical points ($\lambda \! = \!
+0 $ for the PARA phase and $ \lambda \! = \! - \infty $ for the FM phase) using a quasi-adiabatic continuation~\cite{Hastings2005}.
+This process generates entanglement of local nature that can be easily removed by an entanglement-cooling algorithm such as the one used in~\cite{Hamma2016}.
+However, the two classical points present a notable difference.
+In the case of the paramagnetic phase, the classical ground state is single, and therefore the local entanglement generated by the adiabatic continuation process is the only one present in the system.
+In principle, one could therefore expect complete destruction of entanglement in the process.
+Our results indicate that a plateau at a finite value is reached also in this case.
+We speculate that this is due to the simulated annealing: after some local entanglement is removed by the algorithm, the systems reach an equilibrium between the instances in which moves that increase the entropy are accepted and those that are able to reduce the entanglement.
+Conversely, at the classical ferromagnetic point, the ground state is doubly degenerate.
+Adding a small transverse field breaks the symmetry by selecting a particular global superposition, producing a state similar to a GHZ state~\cite{Maric2022_bis}.
 Therefore, the quasi-adiabatic deformation process can be seen starting from this state and the local entanglement thus generated is added to that associated with the global superposition.

-But, while the local entanglement can be easily removed, the global one is resilient to the action of the entanglement cooling algorithm based on local gates.
-Hence, the resilience of entanglement in the FM phase that we see in our data.
+Furthermore, by progressively increasing the magnetic field, one can follow a quasi-adiabatic deformation of the ground state that acquires additional local entanglement in addition to the non-local one associated with the global superposition.
+While the local entanglement can be directly removed by the cooling algorithm, the global one is resilient against its action, since it is based on local gates, unless very small sizes are considered.
+Hence, the resilience of entanglement in the FM phase that we see in our data to a value close to $\log_2{(2)} = 1$.